dash29062005/yuva-intern/T6_CI_Integration/README.md

 ---

 ## Documentation
-Detailed information about the CI setup, configuration, and verification process is available in:
+Detailed information about the CI setup, configuration decisions, and validation process is available in:
 ```
 reports/ci_report.md
 ```